Gabgrz/foundation-gke-showcase/README.md

-# Foundation GKE Showcase
+# GCP Workload Identity Federation Bootstrap for Terraform CI/CD with GitHub Actions

-This repository sets up the foundation infrastructure for a GKE (Google Kubernetes Engine) showcase on Google Cloud Platform (GCP) using Terraform.
-It includes:
+This repository provides a foundational setup for integrating Google Cloud Platform (GCP) with Terraform and GitHub Actions using Workload Identity Federation.
+It enables secure, credential-free deployments from CI/CD pipelines to GCP.

+Key components include:

-- Workload Identity Federation for GitHub Actions
+- Workload Identity Federation for GitHub Actions authentication
-- A deployer service account
+- A deployer service account for resource management
-- Enabling required APIs (STS, Cloud Resource Manager, IAM Credentials)
+- Enabling essential APIs (STS, Cloud Resource Manager, IAM Credentials)
-- Configuration for remote state in a GCS bucket (created manually via script)
+- Configuration for remote Terraform state in a GCS bucket (created manually via script)

-The setup allows secure deployments from GitHub Actions without long-lived credentials.
+This bootstrap serves as a secure starting point for any GCP project using Terraform and GitHub Actions.

 ## Prerequisites

-- A GCP project (e.g., `gke-showroom`) already created.
+- A GCP project (e.g., `your-project-id`) already created.
 - Google Cloud SDK (`gcloud`) installed.
 - Terraform installed (version ~>1.5).
 - A service account with Owner role (or sufficient permissions) and its JSON key file downloaded.